 - The transaction closes when the buyer delivers the funds, the lender releases the lien, and the seller delivers the deed.

 Short Sale Consequences

-If the lender agrees to the short sale, the lender may possess the right to issue you a 1099 for the shorted difference, due to a provision in the IRS code about debt forgiveness.
+If the lender agrees to the short sale, they may possess the right to issue a 1099-C to the buyer for the difference (where the difference is viewed as income for the seller), due to a provision in the IRS code dealing with debt forgiveness.
 Many situations are exempt from debt forgiveness, according to the Mortgage Forgiveness Debt Relief Act of 2007.